syarul/requrse/README.md

 [![Coverage Status](https://coveralls.io/repos/github/syarul/requrse/badge.svg?branch=main)](https://coveralls.io/github/syarul/requrse?branch=main)

 ## What is reQurse
 **reQurse** introduces an innovative approach that overcomes the complexities of CRUD operations.
-The focus is on delivering a streamlined and efficient CRUD library solution, simplifying API development, and effortlessly handling complex data management tasks. **reQurse** utilized JSON-based queries enables you to load data from external configuration files as your numbers of APIs grow, reducing code dependencies and mitigating the need to write lengthy procedural APIs.
-This approach promotes a modular and streamlined code structure, enhancing flexibility and maintainability.
+The focus is on delivering a streamlined and efficient CRUD library solution, simplifying API development, and effortlessly handling complex data management tasks. **reQurse** utilized JSON-based queries, allows multi-tenant API sources, avoid writing lengthy procedural APIs and truly embrace Javascript core philosophy as OOP language.
+This approach promotes a modular and streamlined code structure, retaining the complexity of `Object` tree while enhancing flexibility and maintainability.

 > This library take some inspirations from NextQL and GraphQL